Beddawi

-The city is surrounded by orange orchards and has two monumental buildings of the crusades.
+The city is surrounded by orange orchards and has two buildings of the crusades.

-It has also a non-working petroleum refinery, out of order since the Lebanese civil war.
+It has also a non-working petroleum refinery, out of order since the Lebanese Civil War.
 Beddawi city should not be confused with the Beddawi Palestinian camp.

-Till today, Beddawi remains the main connection between the northernmost coast and the rest of Lebanon since the main coastal highway goes through the town.
-However, a couple of years ago, a separate highway closer to the coast started being constructed which should hopefully put less pressure and traffic on the little town.
+Until today, Beddawi remains the main connection between the northernmost coast and the rest of Lebanon since the main coastal highway goes through the town.
+However, a couple of years ago, a separate highway closer to the coast started being constructed.

 History

 Until the 1950s Beddawi was a little village surrounded by fields and had less than a 1,000 inhabitants.

 In 1955 the Palestinian refugees built a camp near the city and named it Beddawi camp.
 In 1983 the city underwent several battles between the Palestinian Militias and parts of it were severely damaged.

+Demographics

+In 2014, Muslims made up 99.62% of registered voters in Beddawi.
+98.87% of the voters were Sunni Muslims.